 If employee B does that every workday for a five-day week, you’re paying him for almost two hours he didn’t work.
 Extend that out to a month (four or five weeks) and you’ll wind up paying employee B for eight to 10 hours of work he never did.

-3) Excessive Personal Time
+3) Unauthorized Personal Time

 Time theft can occur even when employees are at work, clocked in, and doing what they’re supposed to be doing.
 In this case, theft happens when they make or take personal calls, check their email, IM or text with their friends, and basically do something other than work-related activities.

 Some employers allow these diversions up to a point, but when the time spent on non-work related tasks starts to exceed 10 to 15 minutes in a day, you might consider it time theft.